 It is assumed that exceptions will be rare and only granted with overwhelming evidence supporting the making of an exception.
 A coach who obtains special permission to sign a prospective student-athlete with a history of anti-social and/or criminal conduct assumes a heightened degree of responsibility to ensure the athlete-in-question fulfills the character, academic and athletic expectations of California State University, Fresno.
 Student-athletes receiving such exception will be notified that they are on probation and subject to immediate suspension and expulsion from the team if they commit a serious violation of the Code of Conduct.

 Each year the Athletic Director will report to the Athletic Council who will review the process and the exceptions and make appropriate recommendations to the Athletic Department.
-Coaches' adherence to these policies will be part of his/her annual performance evaluation in keeping with the University's Policy on Coaches.
-The Athletic Director has the authority to impose, at his/her discretion, special procedures or penalties for a given sport(s) if he/she perceives problems in the recruiting practices of that sport(s).
+Coaches' adherence to these policies will be part of their annual performance evaluation in keeping with the University's Policy on Coaches.
+The Athletic Director has the authority to impose, at their discretion, special procedures or penalties for a given sport(s) if they perceive problems in the recruiting practices of that sport(s).
 Such procedures may include that a coach submit a "recruiting information report" on prospective student-athletes, or that athletes file a "character disclosure statement" with their letter of intent, or other such sanctions, as the Athletic Director may deem appropriate.

 __________________________________ Revised October 1, 2001